iriven/Filesystem/README.md

 ## Donation

-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If this project help you reduce time to develop, please consider making a donation, even a small one!
+This application is free and intends to remain so, please support it if you can.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XDCFPNTKUC4TU)